 - A minimum non-refundable deposit of $35 is required to hold your program space.

 - Full payment is due a week in advance.
 Payments can be made by credit card online or in person/by mail with check or cash.

 - The target audience for our Wild Outside and Natural Neighbors programs is children who are enrolled in Eugene Online Academy, homeschoolers, or others not enrolled in traditional school.
 Due to State of Oregon guidelines for this sort of programming, children may not enroll in more than one of these programs during any single session.
 Please choose only one Wild Outside or Natural Neighbors program if your child is 6-10 years old.

-- Because our Wonder Keepers preschool program is considered Emergency Childcare according to the Oregon Department of Education–Early Learning Division, priority for enrollment for all three sessions must go to the children of Essential Workers (first responders, emergency workers, health care professionals, critical operations staff or essential personnel, and individuals working outside the home).
-Although all are welcome to request enrollment at any time, priority will go to Essential Worker families through September 10th at 5 pm.
-We will contact you by 5 pm on September 11th to let you know the status of your enrollment and will reimburse your deposit (or add you to the waitlist if desired) if there is no available space for your child.
-Any additional open spots after September 11th will be available on a first-come, first-served basis.
+- Because our Wonder Keepers preschool program is considered Emergency Childcare according to the Oregon Department of Education–Early Learning Division, priority for enrollment must go to the children of Essential Workers (first responders, emergency workers, health care professionals, critical operations staff or essential personnel, and individuals working outside the home).
+Although all are welcome to request enrollment at any time, priority for registration our January 2021 program will go to Essential Worker families through November 30th at 5 pm.
+We will contact you by 5 pm on December 1st to let you know the status of your enrollment and will reimburse your deposit (or add you to the waitlist if desired) if there is no available space for your child.
+Any additional open spots after December 1st will be available on a first-come, first-served basis.

 Flexible Drop-Off & Pick Up:

 Due to COVID-19 health and safety concerns, and in order to avoid long check-in lines, we are encouraging families to take advantage of our flexible drop-off and pick-up times (included in your registration, no additional charge).